fatt21/fatt/README.md

 # FATT

-FATT is a renaming of  https://github.com/abstract-machine-learning/meta-silvae to ensure a blind review process.
+FATT is a renaming of  https://github.com/abstract-machine-learning/meta-silvae for a software artifact for a CIKM 2021 paper.
 This repository allows to replicate experimental data.

 ## Experiments